 In this post, you’ll find 7 different types of bullet journaling ideas.
-The advantage of using a bullet journal is that you can customize it for every area of your life.
+The advantage of using a bullet journal is that you can customise it for every area of your life.

 Now you don’t have to spend hours searching for the information you need or trying to remember which appointments belong where.

-Instead, your whole life is streamlined and organized.
+Instead, your whole life is streamlined and organised.
 But if you’re wondering what you could put in your bullet journal, here are a few ideas to get you started…

 Meal Planning